google/WebFundamentals/src/site/_en/fundamentals/input/form/use-request-auto-complete.markdown

 The ideal experience will show the `requestAutocomplete` dialog instead of loading the page that displays the checkout form.
 If all goes well, the user shouldn't see the form at all.
-You can easily add `requestAutoComplete` to existing forms without having to change any field names.
+You can easily add `requestAutocomplete` to existing forms without having to change any field names.
 Simply add the `autocomplete` attribute to each form element with the appropriate value and add the `requestAutocomplete()` function on the form element.
 The browser will handle